 Why should you get your record expunged/record restricted?

-Having a criminal record affects many facets of one’s life, from employment, higher education, housing, etc. These affects are not short-lived, in the state of Georgia they can last a lifetime because your criminal record does not go away, even long after you’ve resolved your conviction.
+Having a criminal record affects many facets of one’s life, from employment, higher education, housing, etc. These effects are not short-lived, in the state of Georgia they can last a lifetime because your criminal record does not go away, even long after you’ve resolved your conviction.

 Studies have shown that: